TheBrainGamingSingh/timetable_bot/README.md

 * [MongoDB](https://www.mongodb.com/) - mongoDB is used as the database for this bot, with it being noSQL allows for easy information storage.
 * [SIM-UoW Timetable Bot](https://github.com/xlanor/SIM-UoW-Timetable-bot) - Took inspiration from this amazing bot in crafting the functions and presentation for this bot.
 * [NTU Course Planner](https://github.com/koallen/ntu-course-planner-cli) - Learnt web scrapping and HTML parsing from reading through and using the code in this application
+* [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - With a HTML parser like this, what else do you even need.